 - Install the New Ball

 Then, fit the new control ball by adjusting the stake to the area on the fixture lodging.
 Place the cam washer over the ball and switch, followed by the cam.
-The cam, as a rule, has an alignment grinch that fits into a score in the fixture body.
-Press the cam entirely into the right spot.
+As a rule, the cam has an alignment grinch that fits into a score in the fixture body.
+Press the camera entirely into the right spot.

 - Reassemble the Faucet

-Fit the knurled top cap by stringing it onto the fixture body and twisting it clockwise with channel-lock pliers until cozy.
-Avoid over-fix, as this can make the ball tie and stick inside the fixture.
+Fit the knurled top cap by stringing it onto the fixture body and twisting it clockwise with channel-lock pliers until it is cozy.
+Avoid over-fixing, as this can make the ball tie and stick inside the fixture.